BDC Hamburger Icon

 • It doesn’t build your credit score.
 Purchases you make with your debit card won’t be reported to the credit agencies like credit card transactions are.
 Since you’re using your own cash, there’s no need for the credit bureaus to track how you managed it, so there’s no direct way to boost your credit score with a debit card.

-Should you use a business debit card?
+Should you use a business credit or debit card?

-Ultimately, deciding between a debit card and a business credit card comes down to how you handle money.
+Ultimately, deciding between a business debit card and a business credit card comes down to how you handle money.
 If you know you’ll pay it off every month, a credit card has a lot of perks.
 If you have self-control issues, a business debit card is the better bet.

 “It comes down to willpower,” said Rossman.
 “In some circumstances, it might be better to stick with a debit card.”